Target Heart Rate for PREGNANT Women - How to Stay FIT!

 You gain access to your THR guide from the American Heart Association >

-Does My Target Heart Rate Change During Pregnancy?
+Does My Target Heart Rate Change when Pregnant?

 Many trainers still recommend that a pregnant woman's heart rate should not exceed 140 beats per minute.
 The precise target rate can vary for each individual according to their stage of pregnancy which is why there is still some confusion on this topic.